ultravideo/kvazaar/README.md

                                positions of tiles rows separation coordinates.
                                Can also be u followed by and a single int n, in which case it produces rows of uniform height.
+      --slices <string>      : Control how slices are used
+                                   - tiles: put tiles in independent slices
+                                   - wpp: put rows in dependent slices
+                                   - tiles+wpp: do both

 Video Usability Information:
       --sar <width:height>   : Specify Sample Aspect Ratio